anirbanbasu/tldrlc/README.md

 ## Project status

-Actively maintained early stage prototype.
+Actively maintained early stage prototype for experimentation only.